CLEANING BRONZE MONUMENTS IS AN IMPORTANT PART OF THEIR CONSERVATION

 Bronze monument cleaning and conservation should be undertaken regularly and be part of a maintenance program.
-In common with other types of outdoor sculpture, such as War Memorials, bronze monument cleaning and the application of new wax protective coating layers helps to slow down degradation and if undertaken regularly, can prevent other costly treatments becoming necessary.
-This is not only relevant to historic bronze statues but contemporary bronzes too.
+In common with other types of outdoor bronze features, such as war memorials, bronze monument cleaning and the application of new wax protective coating needs to be undertaken frequently.

-It may be necessary to do more than bronze monument cleaning if the monument is in poor condition.
-Conservation treatments can stabilise an object and reduce disfiguration without the need to restore.
-Bronze restoration may be necessary when the original patina has become seriously disfigured usually by corrosion.
+It may be necessary to do more than bronze cleaning if the monument is in very poor condition.
+Cleaning and conservation treatments can stabilise an object and reduce disfiguration but they cannot restore a bronze’s intended patina.

-If you would like to see some of the bronze monument cleaning we have undertaken or sculptures that we have conserved – check out our Gallery page.
+If you would like to see some of the bronze monuments that we have cleaned, check out our Gallery page.

 We can clean stone plinths and all associated stonework and you’ll be safe in the knowledge that we know how to protect your bronze!